BLUE HORIZON, BOOK 2

 “Cindy,” Samantha added, “Laura and I were raised together as sisters.”

-On the other side of the galaxy, a clutch of life pods floated listlessly in space, further and further away from the flaming hulk of two collided ships.
+On the other side of the Alignment, a clutch of life pods floated listlessly in space, further and further away from the flaming hulk of two collided ships.
 The Argonautia was destroyed, death was everywhere as dark pods drifted through frozen space, and Captain Ransdell’s face had fallen into a lifeless, ashen mask.
-There were three others in the pod with him: a human woman from third class, a young girl in a party dress who had curled into a fetal ball and lay weeping on the floor, and a raccoon dressed in patched coveralls.
+There were three others in the pod with him: a human woman from third class, a young feline girl in a party dress who had curled into a fetal ball and lay weeping on the floor, and a raccoon dressed in patched coveralls.
 The raccoon had discovered a way to restore life support to their pod before the temperature dropped below freezing, but communication was still out.

-Captain Ransdell held a mirror, reflecting light toward the raccoon as he stared out the thick glass at the other pods floating aimlessly in space, their grey faces lit with orange in the blaze of the two lost ships.
+Captain Ransdell held a mirror, reflecting light toward the raccoon as he stared out the thick glass at the other pods floating aimlessly in space, their gray faces lit with orange in the blaze of the two lost ships.
 Some had been affected by the shockwaves of other explosions, sending them hurling out into oblivion.
 He began to feel an icy chill overcome him.

 But one of the ship’s journeyman engineers, Jasper Porter, continued chewing his ever-present cigar, crossing wires and manipulating circuitry to get the pod’s communications up and running.
 There was no way he was going to die like this, not after all he had survived up to this point.

-The Lady of Dreams appeared out of a slash of blue-white energy, out of range of the cloying ball of warring vessels surrounding the planet Argeia, the smooth grey wedge of starship moving toward the fray with incredible speed.
+The Lady of Dreams appeared out of a slash of blue-white energy, out of range of the cloying ball of warring vessels surrounding the planet Argeia, the smooth gray wedge of starship moving toward the fray with incredible speed.
 Two Hammerdine vessels appeared against the white pearl of the planet while the other pair was barely visible as gaps in the vista of stars beyond the battle.
 The sheer size of the battleships ensured they could not be missed.
 On the edges of the battlefield, damaged hulks of defeated ships listed slowly off to ignite in flashes of multicolored flame, or implode in showers of sparks.

 Standing at the bridge of the ship, Natasha, Merlin and Jape Devon watched as the scene played out before them.

-“Were you expecting this?”
+“You were expecting this?”
 Merlin asked.